 It’s vital to look at the hotel’s financial documents before going any further.
 Look at the profit and loss, cash flow and any other documents they have to make sure everything “adds up”.
 This will give you a better idea of the value the business offers, and whether they’re asking a realistic price.
 It’s a good idea to get an accountant involved at this stage, as they’ll be able to help you to get an accurate picture of the hotel’s financial health.

 If you’ve gone through the above steps and are happy that the hotel is a good opportunity, the next step is to assess the value of the hotel and put in an offer.
-The owner may have set an asking price which you can work from or, if not, you can use Bizdaq’s business valuation calculator to generate a valuation.
+The owner may have set an asking price which you can work from or you can use Bizdaq’s business valuation calculator to generate a valuation.

 Once you’ve worked out how much the hotel is worth, and how much you’re willing to pay, the next step is to put in an offer.
 Your offer should take into consideration any improvements that will need to be made to the hotel, your financing situation and whether the owner will be working a handover period.